 In this Google interview questions and answers blog, one thing that you may have noticed is that Google value the process above all else and the most important being your thought!
 With this particular question it is important to firstly highlight all the variables that you have to consider, sign post what they are and then go through the value of each one, by one within the context of why you have to make a decision.
 Through this process you should be able to successfully answer this question.

-What questions are asked in a Google Interview?
+What Types of questions are asked in a Google Interview?

-There are three key types of questions asked at a Google Interview, here we are going to go through them in more detail.
+There are 8 key types of questions asked at a Google Interview, here we are going to go through them in more detail.

 1) STAR or Competency Based Behavioural questions